germal/OpenCVB/README.md

 -   <https://www.python.org/downloads/release/python-380/> - Install the latest
     Python (version 3.8)

-    -   In the Python section below, there is a list of Python packages to install.
+    -   One of the algorithms – PythonPackages.py – checks that all the required
+        Python packages are present.

--   In the OpenCVB directory, run the “PrepareTree.bat” script – This downloads OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.
+-   In the OpenCVB directory, run the “PrepareTree.bat” script to download and run CMake for OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.

     -   This will take a fair amount of time depending on the network speed.

-    -   After the downloads and CMake’s complete, Visual Studio projects will open.
+    -   After “PrepareTree.bat” completes, Visual Studio projects will open.
 Run “Batch Build” in each Visual Studio project.

--   Set Environmental variable OpenCV_Version to 420. – This depends on the
+-   Set Environmental variable OpenCV_Version to 430. – This depends on the
-    version of OpenCV, currently 4.20.
+    version of OpenCV, currently 4.30.

 -   <https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download> –
     Select “Windows Installer” to get proprietary Kinect4Azure support.

 -   Build and run OpenCVB.sln

-**Full Installation Discussion**
+**Full Installation Description with Discussion**

 The first step is to download OpenCVB from GitHub:

 -   <https://github.com/bobdavies2000/OpenCVB>

 The second step is to download the desired version of Python for use with OpenCVB.
-It is recommended to use only Python 3.x.
+Only Python 3.x is supported.
 The latest Python is available here:

 -   <https://www.python.org/downloads/release/python-380/> - Install the x86-64
     bit version.